Chart Color Schemes

 Infrastructure

-Clarinda - Oakleigh South has strong levels of nearby infrastructure activity, ranking in the top 30% nationally
+Clarinda - Oakleigh South has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 31 projects likely impacting the area.
+AreaSearch identified 31 projects that could impact the area.
 Key projects include Monash Medical Centre Redevelopment, Canterbury Gardens Estate, Kingston Heath Residential Estate, and Talbot Village (Former Talbot Quarry).
-The following list details those most relevant.
+The following list details those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.